The InVenture Prize at Georgia Tech is a faculty-led innovation competition for undergraduate students and recent BS graduates of Georgia Tech.

 Participants in the InVenture Prize can apply for reimbursable cash awards to assist with building out their prototype(s).

 Applicants must complete the "Invention Details" section of registration prior to the deadline in order to be considered for a Prototype Award.
-Awards will be made on a rolling basis, but all will be announced by December 12, 2021.
+Awards will be made on a rolling basis up until March 15, 2022.
 Awards can only be used to buy materials and supplies for prototype construction.
 Click here to access the current Prototype Award form.
 Students participating in project courses where funds are provided by Georgia Tech are not eligible for this award.
 Be sure to include the names and emails of all team members when submitting an application.
 Constructing a prototype is not necessary to win the InVenture Prize, but it may be helpful.
 Judges will not be informed of Prototype Award winners.

 Finalist Awards and Prizes